Experienced Guidance Through The Complex Appeals Process

-Dillon & Findley has a long-standing reputation for successful advocacy in its appellate work.
-Our trial skills and appellate expertise allow our attorneys to litigate cases at the administrative, trial court, and appellate court levels.
-Our appellate work has involved complex and diverse areas of law, often requiring review of thousands of documents in the appellate record and comprehensive analysis of statutes, legislative history, and case law.
+Dillon & Findley, P.C., has a long-standing reputation for successful advocacy in its appellate work.
+Our trial skills and appellate experience allow our attorneys to litigate cases at the administrative, trial court and appellate court levels.
+Our appellate work has involved complex and diverse areas of law, often requiring review of thousands of documents in the appellate record and comprehensive analysis of statutes, legislative history and case law.

 Dillon & Findley has appeared in front of numerous administrative agencies, boards and commissions, including the United States Air Force, State Assessment Review Board, Office of Administrative Hearings, Equal Employment Opportunity Commission, National Labor Relations Board, Alaska State Commission for Human Rights, Alaska Department of Labor, United States Department of Labor, Alaska Police Standards Council, Commission of Judicial Conduct, Occupational Safety and Health Review Board, and Alaska Public Offices Commission.

 A Sample Of Our Appellate Work